 Primavera Online School receives its accreditation through Cognia, a globally renowned organization.
 Earning a Cognia certificate involves an extensive review of the school's organizational procedures, academic strategies, goals, improvements, and stakeholder communication process.
+Primavera renewed its accreditation in the 2023-2024 school year for an additional five years.
 To learn more, please see https://home.cognia.org/registry.